zenml-io/zenml/docs/book/extending-zenml/alerter.md

 The base abstraction for alerters is very simple, as it only defines two abstract methods that subclasses should implement:
-- `post()` takes a string, posts it to the desired ChatOps tool, and returns `True` if the operation succeeded, else `False`.
+- `post()` takes a string, posts it to the desired chat service, and returns `True` if the operation succeeded, else `False`.
-- `ask()` does the same as post, but after sending the message, it waits until someone approves or rejects the operation from within the ChatOps tool (e.g., by sending "approve" / "reject" to the bot as response).
+- `ask()` does the same as `post()`, but after sending the message, it waits until someone approves or rejects the operation from within the chat service (e.g., by sending "approve" / "reject" to the bot as response).
 `ask()` then only returns `True` if the operation succeeded and was approved, else `False`.